Theme

 Where it fits

-The official materials describe Ornith 1.0 as a model family for agentic coding, say it is built on top of pretrained Gemma 4 and Qwen 3.5 models, and publish project-reported benchmark tables for Terminal-Bench and SWE-Bench-style coding-agent evaluations.
-Treat those tables as source claims to inspect, not as a LifeHubber performance verdict.
+The official materials say Ornith is built on pretrained Gemma 4 and Qwen 3.5 models and publish project-reported benchmark tables for Terminal-Bench, SWE-Bench-style tasks, NL2Repo, ClawEval, and SWE Atlas.
+Those numbers are useful orientation, but they are still project-reported results, not a LifeHubber performance verdict.

 Before using